 The Hunger Games

 I think I have to go with the majority on this one and say Catching Fire, but I honestly think all the books were brilliant.
-A lot of people hate on Mockingjay, especially the ending, but I loved it nonetheless.
+A lot of people hate on Mockingjay, especially the ending, but I loved it too.

 Who were your most and least favorite characters?